brian-team/brian2modelfitting/docs_sphinx/metric/index.rst

 .. note::

-  User is only allowed to use features that return array of more than one value.
+  User is only allowed to use features that return array of no more than one value.

 To define the :py:class:`~brian2modelfitting.modelfitting.metric.FeatureMetric`, user has to define following input parameters: